 A common question asked in the counseling office is "How do I find scholarships?"
 The answer is: come to the counseling office ASAP!
-We can help you!
+Sign up online to receive the Scholarship Bulletin; We can help you!
 We WANT to help you!